-Submitted Responses will be checked for completeness and compliance with the submission instructions set out in the Bidder Pack and in the Authority's eSourcing System and only complete and compliant Responses (in line with the submission instructions) will be evaluated.
+Submitted Responses will be checked for completeness and compliance with the submission instructions set out in the Bidder Pack and in the Authority's eSourcing System and only complete and compliant Responses (in line with the Tender Response Instructions) will be evaluated.

-Tenderers must be explicit and comprehensive in their Response as, [subject to any site visits and presentations referred to below], this will be the single source of information used to score and rank Responses.
+Tenderers must be explicit and comprehensive in their Response as this will be the single source of information used to score and rank Responses.
 When evaluating Responses, the Authority will only consider the information specifically asked for in the Bidder Pack.